 Once your phone switches on and you are at the Home Screen, you will see “Safe Mode” at the bottom as shown below.

-Note: As stated above, if you are able to use your S7 in Safe Mode, consider uninstalling all third-party incompatible Apps.
+Note: As stated above, if you can use your S7 in Safe Mode, consider uninstalling all third-party incompatible Apps.

-Wiping off Cache partition in Recovery Mode is advisable not only to fix the Samsung Galaxy S7 won't turn on the issue but also keep your device clean and free from unwanted clogged up data.
+Wiping off cache partition in Recovery Mode is advisable not only to fix the Samsung Galaxy S7 won't turn on the issue but also to keep your device clean and free from unwanted clogged up data.